Kampfgeschwader 55: Kursk to Bagration

 KG 55 was based near Kharkov from 21 June with II./JG 3 and II./JG 52 for fighter support.
 The Stab, II. and III.
-Gruppen were ordered to support the southern advance of Operation Citadel, manily to be executed by the 4th Panzer Army and the II SS Panzer Corps.
+Gruppen were ordered to support the southern advance of Operation Citadel, mainly to be executed by the 4th Panzer Army and the II SS Panzer Corps.
 KG 55 was still placed under the command of Luftflotte 4.
 It was opposed in the coming battle by the powerful 2nd Air Army, in turn, supported by 17th Air Army.

 On 5 July 1943 II./KG 55 carried out attacks against Soviet positions with Butterfly Bombs.
 A they bombed Gremuchiy and Gostishchevo, which the 51st Guards Rifle Division held from the 3rd SS Panzer Division Totenkopf, 12 Yak-1 fighters from the 27 IAP and 10 Lavochkin La-7s from 41 GAP attacked and shot down two Heinkels, and damaged a third.
 The SS unit managed to take the first objective.
 From 5, 8 and 9 July it bombed targets around Belgorod.
 II./KG 55 flew two missions on the 9 July and lost at least one bomber and one damaged in combat with Soviet fighters and after being engaged by strong anti-aircraft fire.
 Its own bases were targeted on 18 and 20 July.
 The group bombed Marinovka on 24 July, before relocating to Dnepropetrovsk on 6 August 1943.
 Beevka (7 August), Surkaya-Kamensk (17 August), and targets in and around Kalinovka (20 August) were carried out as the Red Army embarked on the Belgorod-Khar'kov Offensive Operation.

 III.
 Gruppe were also active but less is known about their operations.
-On 6 July it struck at Kharkov-Rogan, Novo-Donbad on 17 July, moved to Dnepropetrovsk 4 August, to Zaporozhye 25 August.
+On 6 July it struck at Kharkov-Rohan, Novo-Donbad on 17 July, moved to Dnepropetrovsk 4 August, to Zaporozhye 25 August.
 It carried out attacks on Belgorod on 6 August Narodok (7 August), Belgorod again (9 August), Svoboda (18 August) and particularly heavy air attacks on Kuibyshevo in Volgograd Oblast, from 20 to 31 August 1943.
 The group moved to Stalino against on 28, 29 August.
 It bombed Federovka on 31 August.
 Major Alfred Bollmann succeeded Antrup to become the last commander of the group on 8 August 1943.